AvaLovelace1/mini-hugo-webcomic/README.md

 [![Demo][Browser]][Demo]

-**mini-hugo-webcomic** is a minimal, responsive webcomic template for the static site generator [Hugo](https://gohugo.io/).
+**mini-hugo-webcomic** is a minimal, responsive webcomic template built with the static site generator [Hugo](https://gohugo.io/).
 It was created for my comic, *[Academy 118](https://academy118.com)*.